Broken Pot and Doily Air Plant Holder

 - Fabric hardener (optional).
 I used a local product from A.Shak.

-How to make a doily air plant holder using recycled bits
+How to make a doily dreamcatcher and air plant holder

-One of my terra cotta pots cracked and I’ve been saving the pieces to recycle one day.
-Now with the crochet challenge looming, I could finally use one of the broken bits.
+One of my terra cotta pots shattered and I’ve been saving the pieces to recycle one day.
+With the crochet challenge looming, I could finally use one of the broken bits.

 Just make sure to clean the holes out before the gesso dries.

 With the terra cotta done, it was just a question of attaching the doily to a hoop of some sort.
-As luck would have it, the only hoop I had in my stash was a rusty metal ring that clashed horribly with the color of the doily.
+When the Ojibwe people first made dreamcatchers they used willow branches and sinew to craft theirs.
+I don’t have either of those in my stash.
+But I did find a metal hoop, which clashed horribly with the color of the doily.
+An embroidery hoop would have been so much better.
+That wasn’t in my stash either.

-Once the doily is secured to the hoop, add a long crochet chain or some twine to the top for hanging later.
+Once the doily is secured, add a long crochet chain or some twine to the top for hanging later.

-Tie a whole bunch of ribbons, lace, and scrap fabric on the bottom of the hoop.
+Tie a whole bunch of ribbons, lace, and scrap fabric to bottom of the hoop.

 Those scraps might look familiar.
 I used similar ones when I made this t-shirt yarn dreamcatcher.